Lassi-Koykka/can-nac/README.md

-# Typescript Canvas shmup game
+# CAN-NAC
-An ECS driven shoot-em-up game a created using vanilla canvas.
+An ECS driven shoot-em-up game a created using vanilla canvas and typescript.

 ## TODO